-Fantastic Cruise on the Liberty of the Seas by plmarroneVerified Review / Sail Date: / Traveled As: Couple
+Great time on Liberty of the Seas cruise by TLamVerified Review / Sail Date: / Traveled As: Large Group

 Liberty of the Seas first set sail in 2007, and offers voyages to the western Caribbean from Galveston, Texas.
 The second of Royal Caribbean’s Freedom-class ships, Liberty and her two sisters were the largest cruise vessels in the world until Oasis of the Seas debuted in 2009.
 Holding 3,798 guests, there is a myriad of activities for fun-seekers to choose from, including the Tidal Wave boomerang slide, surf simulator FlowRider, bumper cars, ice skating, and a rock climbing wall.
 For activities that are a bit less heart-pounding, there are outdoor movie nights, cooking demonstrations, mini golf, and a mystery dinner theater.
 Kids will especially love the variety of swimming pools, ice skating shows, DreamWorks character meet-and-greets and parades, and the youth clubs.
 Adults can unwind and take a dip in the Solarium pool, get a massage at the spa, or take in a Broadway at Sea production.